harasiddh/harasiddh.github.io/_pages/public-goods.md

 nav_order: 3
 ---

-*Disclaimer: I do not benefit in any form, shape or manner if you decide to make use of these resources.
-I am just curating this list in case someone might benefit from it.
-These are recommendations based on personal experience.
-Please reach out to me if you believe you can provide a valuable addition to this list.*
+*Disclaimer: These are recommendations based on personal experience.
+I do not benefit in any manner if you decide to make use of these resources.
+Please reach out if you can provide a valuable addition to this list.*

 <hr style="height:10px; visibility:hidden;"/>